-The predetermined support pressure was determined from calculations using the method published by Anagnostou and Kovari (1996) which proved to be reliable for these conditions.
+The predetermined support pressure determined from calculations using the method published by Anagnostou and Kovari (1996) which proved to be reliable for these conditions.
 The Active Support System was extremely effective in maintaining the predetermined support pressure and no serious face instability or over excavation problems were encountered after it was introduced.
 In fact, the system permitted the 8.7 m diameter tunnel to pass under old houses with a cover of 3 m to the foundations, without any pre-treatment of the ground.
 Surface settlements of less than 5 mm were measured in this case.
+The boring of the section under this shallow cover is described in a paper of Diez and Williams, 2003.